chadfurman/chadfurman.github.io/_posts/2015-08-13-Angular2-CMS-with-Material-Design-Lite.markdown

 Building a system to manage content using latest web technology is what it's all about, right?
 Angular2 and Material Design Lite bring new life to this routine task.
 Let's explore!

 ### Installing dependencies
 I wrote about [installing Angular2]({% post_url 2015-08-09-npm-install-angular2 %}).
 We compiled traceur.js from source and setup a header for an Angular2 app using ES6.
-Turns out, most people seem to be using Typescript.
-This is simply javascript with typing, and lets us get at ES6 features pretty nicely.

-Might as well enter into the strictly typed land, yeah?
-Then we'll be able to stick with the [Angular2 5-min quickstart](https://angular.io/docs/js/latest/quickstart.html) this time around without much hassel.
+This time through, we'll grab down Typescript et al. and include our libs from CDNs.
 Let's install [typescript's package manager](https://www.npmjs.com/package/tsd) and other dependencies.

 -----
 {% highlight console %}